ProjectEvergreen/greenwood/www/pages/getting-started/quick-start.md

 ### Init Package

-You can use Greenwood's [`init` package](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/init/README.md) to scaffold out a new Greenwood project for you that will be all set and ready for you start using.
+You can use Greenwood's [`init` package](https://github.com/ProjectEvergreen/greenwood/blob/master/packages/init/README.md) to scaffold out a new empty Greenwood project, or from a template.

 ```bash
 mkdir my-app && cd my-app